8227L MCU updates

 Updating the 8277L_Demo or the APLS 8227L android headunit.

-The MTK8227L is a processor type of chip first produced in the year 2013.
-In its day it was groundbreaking, low cost and a (then) massive 4 cores to run Android.
+The MTK8227L is a processor type of chip first produced in 2013.
+In its day, it was groundbreaking, low cost, and a (then) massive 4 cores to run Android.

-Unfortunately the years have moved on and processors for android headunits are now many times quicker than the old AC8227L chip.
+Unfortunately, the years have passed, and processors for Android headunits are now many times quicker than the old AC8227L chip.

 The MCU

-The MCU in an android headunit, including the 8227L is the overseeing Micro Controller Unit (MCU).
+The MCU is an android headunit, including the 8227L, the overseeing Micro Controller Unit (MCU).
 It is a processing chip with some supporting RAM and I/O. This is a mini computer on a microchip.
-This microchip and its RAM is what runs android and does the control of the headunit functions.
+This microchip and its RAM runs Android and control the headunit functions.

 More Speed